Political foes revel in Boris Johnson’s woes in Parliament

 “They want him to change — but he can’t,” Starmer said.

 Scottish National Party leader Ian Blackford called Johnson “a lame duck prime minister presiding over a divided party in a disunited kingdom.”

+Blackford compared Johnson to comedy troupe Monty Python’s character the Black Knight, who has his limbs lopped off in battle, all the while proclaiming “It’s only a flesh wound!”

 And Labour lawmaker Angela Eagle asked: “If 148 of his own backbenchers don’t trust him, why on Earth should the country?”

 Johnson replied that “in a long political career so far, I have of course picked up political opponents all over the place.”